For more information, check out our ebook here.

 The Usual Suspects

 It only makes sense that two of the most progressive communication companies would see the value in snackable information and shareable training.
-TedEd has made a name for the company in short, iunstructional videos, talks and conferences that allow you to learn more about physics, sales tactics and the human mind in 15 minutes or less.
+TedEd has made a name for the company, in short, instructional videos, talks, and conferences that allow you to learn more about physics, sales tactics and the human mind in 15 minutes or less.
 Google also implements a microlearning strategy, the best of which may be the lesson of the day – prominently displayed on the back of bathroom stall doors.